 For all but three items, most people said the various barriers are not a reason why they do not attend more.
-The three most frequently cited "big reasons" why people do not attend more performing arts events than they currently do are that it is hard to make time to go out, a preference to spend leisure time in other ways, and the cost of tickets.
+The three most frequently cited "big reasons" why people do not attend more performing arts events than they currently do are a preference to spend leisure time in other ways, difficulty making time to go out, and the cost of tickets.
 However, as we report throughout this section, different people are affected by different barriers.